-Under the Carbon Saving Community Obligation (CSCO), energy companies must focus on funding the provision of insulation measures and connections to domestic heat networks (district heating) in areas of low income.
+Under the Carbon Saving Community Obligation (CSCO), energy companies must focus on funding the provision of insulation measures and connections to domestic heat networks (notably Shared Ground Loop Arrays) in areas of low income.

 There are sub-targets for rural and deprived areas.
 Because the criteria for these sub-targets are harder to meet energy suppliers are especially keen to look at projects within these categories.

 Under the Home Heating Cost Reduction Obligation (HHRCO), energy suppliers are required to fund measures which improve the ability of low income and vulnerable households (the ‘Affordable Warmth Group’) to heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler for example.

 Social housing providers are not eligible under the HHRCO element of ECO.

 The Non Domestic Renewable Heat Incentive (RHI) compensates for the additional cost of installing ground source heat pumps, compared to fossil fuel systems, in commercial and ‘district’ heating applications, notably Shared Ground Loop Arrays with ground source heat pumps.
 The Non Domestic Renewable Heat Incentive (RHI) provides a long term rate of return and fast payback…

 Fuel poverty is high on the agenda for most Housing Associations, particularly those with homes in rural areas; yet finding affordable, efficient, and long-lasting solutions can be a challenge.
 The recently launched “domestic” stream of the RHI has proven unappealing to many social housing providers, however Kensa has developed an innovative solution adopting ground source…